JoshYoung-Cannon/jyoungcannon-alphabetizer/README.md

 3. Run the command: java -jar jyoungcannon-alphabetizer-0.0.1-SNAPSHOT.jar

 Using the project:
-1. The programme will ask for a file path to your input text file.
+1. The program will ask for a file path to your input text file
-2. If it is a valid file path the programme will continue.
+2. If it is a valid file path the program will continue Otherwise it will ask you for a new file path (typing QUIT here will close the program)
-   Otherwise it will ask you for a new file path (typing QUIT here will close the programme).
+3. The code will then display all the words from the input file, seperate them into valid and invalid word lists and sort the valid words
-3. The code will then display all the words from the input file, seperate them into valid and invalid word lists and sort the valid words.
+4. The code will then display the sorted words followed by the invalid words
-4. The code will then display the sorted words followed by the invalid words.
+5. The code will then ask for a directory to save the output
-5. The code will then ask for a directory to save the output.
+6. If it is a valid file path the program will save the text files SortedWordsOfYourInputFileName.txt, UniqueSortedWordsOfYourInputFileName.txt and InvalidWordsOfYourInputFileName.txt
-6. If it is a valid file path the programme will save the text files SortedWordsOfYourInputFileName.txt, UniqueSortedWordsOfYourInputFileName.txt and InvalidWordsOfYourInputFileName.txt.
+   Otherwise it will ask you for a new file path (typing QUIT here will allow you to continue without saving the files)
-   Otherwise it will ask you for a new file path (typing QUIT here will allow you to continue without saving the files).
+7. The code will then ask if you would like to exit the program Typing Y or QUIT here will exit the program
-7. The code will then ask if you would like to exit the programme, typing Y or QUIT here will exit the programme, typing N will cause the programme to ask you for another input file, and repeat all previous steps.
+   Typing N will cause the program to ask you for another input file, and repeat all previous steps

 Program outputs:
 - SortedWordsOfYourInputFileName.txt: Contains an alphabetized list of all the valid words including duplicates.